 I am currently working on a book of my body of work Phantom Power.
 It is being published by Daylight Books and will be released in Spring 2018.
-If you would like to make a donation to help with the production cost, please contact me directly.
-Check back here for updates.
+I have launched an Indiegogo campaign to help recuperate some of the production cost.
+It is a great way to pre-order the book or receive a fine print of my work.
+Please check it out here:

 Hot New Pics 2017, Midwest Center for Photography, August 25 - September 8, 2017 http://www.mwcponline.com/2017-hot-new-pics.html